Popular Stories

 In an article published in Australian Geographic, mincemeat is described as similar to “a late-night cheeseburger.”

 Like magpies, kookaburras are carnivores that feed on mice, snakes, and small reptiles.
-Becoming reliant on other sources of food left by humans means they could be missing out on much-needed calcium.
+Becoming reliant on other human-made food sources means they could be missing out on much-needed calcium.

 “Kookaburras are adapted to eat whole prey items, and that prey package includes everything.
 When you feed them mincemeat, you’re missing all of the bones that provide the kookaburra with calcium,” Michelle Shaw, a Taronga Animal Nutrition Centre nutritionist, told the publication.